smartdown/viewer/docs/gallery/README.md

 - **0.0.88** - Fix README.md version history format.
 Update babel.
 Fix usage of stacktrace-js so that the minified version is used.
 Eliminate .babelrc-based config.
 Remove site/ example (moved to github.com:smartdown/viewer).
 Change smartdownBaseURL for SimpleSiteExample to use '/', which will support the spinoff Smartdown Viewer Site's ability to host the SimpleSiteExample and become smartdown.site.
 Fix the gist/ endpoint to deal with going backward in history to a non-gist URL.
 Eliminate hacky kludgesrc/ directory that was needed for reasons lost in time.
 Add vertical padding to Mathjax_Display to avoid scrollbars.
 Improve heuristic for setupScrollHoverDisable() so that slow scrolling does not inhibit pointer-events, but fast scrolling does.
 - **0.0.89** - Add thumbnail, halfwidth, and fullwidth options to image references.
 - **0.0.90** - Fix embedding of HTML within a Smartdown cell.
 Ensure that code infocells wrap rather than scrolling horizontally.
 Add smartdown-theme-blog for a more compact theme.
+- **0.0.91** - Fix infocell/json formatting to use more width.
+Add conditional use of local-forage, currently disabled by default.
+Relieved some of the ESLint errors, either by relaxing the .eslintrc or by fixing the problems.
+Added the idea of a 'swatch' image, which uses the keyword 'swatch' in the text of an image URL, and uses a CSS color expression in the href section, resulting in a small div with that color as background.
+Tightened up tables, and tightened up -theme-blog.
+Fixed media query in -theme-blog.